dragoonsouls/TLoD-TMD-Converter/README.md

 ```
 BETA 0.1 version

+ADDING GUI FOR EASY USE OF THE TOOL!
 TOTAL REFACTOR ON THE CODE TO FIT THE STANDARDS
 FIX SOME RETAIL BUGS RELATED TO MODELS THAT HAVE UNUSED VERTICES IN THE BLOCK